California Custom Roadsters T-Bucket Chassis Plans

 Changes have been made from time to time when experience showed the possibilities for improvement in production or street performance.

-- The chassis has been used on hundreds and hundreds of cars combining top performance and great looks.
+- The chassis has been used on hundreds and hundreds of T-Bucket kits and cars combining top performance and great looks.

 - The chassis has an excellent strength-to-weight ratio.
 The bare frame weighs about 133 lbs.

 - It is relatively easy and economical to build in comparison to the more complex, trusswork type chassis, or to a monocoque body/chassis layout.

 - The round front cross-member adds greater anti-twist strength to the chassis, it’s easy to assemble, and has a clean, simple look.

 - The frame rails kick up at the rear to keep the car lower to the ground.